digantamisra98/Mish/README.md

 ### Summary of Results:

 *Comparison is done based on the high priority metric, for image classification the Top-1 Accuracy while for Generative Networks and Image Segmentation the Loss Metric.
-Therefore, for the latter, Mish > Baseline is indicative of better loss and vice versa.*
+Therefore, for the latter, Mish > Baseline is indicative of better loss and vice versa.
+For Embeddings, the AUC metric is considered.*

 |Activation Function| Mish > Baseline Model | Mish < Baseline Model |
 |---|---|---|